craigdanj/Chord-Shape/README.md

 ## Data conventions

-`frets` and `fingers` are both indexed the same way: **index 0 is the lowest-pitched string** (low E on a standard-tuned 6-string), moving up to the highest-pitched string.
-This matches the format used by libraries like `chords-db`, so existing chord data generally drops in without translation.
+`frets` are indexed the following way: **index 0 is the lowest-pitched string** (low E on a standard-tuned 6-string), moving up to the highest-pitched string.

 ## Browser support